HalcyonLegion/Module-6-Challenge-Web-APIs-Code-Quiz/README.md

 ![Highscores](./assets/images/highscores.png)

-You may also clear them at this stage too:
+You may also clear them at this stage too, and click Go Back to return to the Quiz Start Screen:

 ![Cleared-Highscores](./assets/images/highscores-cleared.png)